 The 25-mile stretch of U.S. Route 550 between Ouray and Silverton is known as the Million Dollar Highway, characterized by incredible mountain vistas, hairpin turns, and sheer cliffs.
-Be sure to get out and stretch your legs in the former mining towns found along the route.

 Soak in the healing waters of the eight pools and ponds at Orvis Hot Springs in nearby Ridgway.
 These soaking areas are filled with all-natural water that isn’t heated nor treated in any way.

 This 3-mile hike departs from town and loops through aspen forests and open meadows, affording incredible views of the box canyon and an aerial view of Telluride down below.

 With heavy snowfall (about 300 inches per year), Telluride is a mecca for skiers and snowboarders.
 In summer, temperatures in the 60s and low 70s are ideal for hiking, biking, fly-fishing, and kayaking.
 Telluride is relatively dry, with more frequent afternoon thunderstorms in July and August.